 In 1992 he was invited to join the new Executive Committee of the NDFC.
 For him, that was an unexpected, but nevertheless extremely important learning experience.
 In 2002, he was transplanted to the Executive Committee of the NKF transAction Council, and now he has been asked to return to the NDFC.

 Chuck is a professional educator and writer.
 For the NKF, he has enjoyed working with many members of the Councils and their advisory committees, as well as the NKF staffers who support these activities.
-He has helped to write documents such as the original Bill of Rights for Organ Donor Families (1994), the two editions of the National Communication Guidelines (1997; 2004), and the booklet, From Illness to Wellness: Life after Transplantation (2004).
+He has helped to write documents such as the original Bill of Rights for Organ Donor Families (1994), the two editions of the National Communication Guidelines (1997; 2004).

 He and his colleagues have a textbook for college courses entitled, Death and Dying, Life and Living (5th ed.; Belmont, CA: Wadsworth, 2006).
 It contains an accurate and up-to-date section on organ and tissue donation and transplantation of any comparable books in our field.